JosephSun/cliffordfajardo.github.io/_posts/2016-01-24-atom-editor-review.md

 ---
-title:  "Atom the Ultimate Text Editor"
+title:  "Atom Editor: The Ultimate Text Editor"
 description: A review and list of my favorite atom editor packages
 ## date: 2016-01-24
 ---